 “Look here!
 For I am Beatrice, I am!
 How were you able to ascend the mountain?
 Did you not know that man is happy here?”

-And there will be so much more . . . biblical currents, stilnovist currents, the language of Boethius and other allegorical writers . . .
-Perhaps one reason Beatrice does not and cannot work as a “character” in the way that Virgilio does is that she is much more a mosaic of different cultural and scriptural traditions.
-For more on the traditions that flow into the figure of Beatrice, see my “Notes toward a Gendered History of Italian Literature, with a Discussion of Dante’s Beatrix loquax”, the last chapter in Dante and the Origins of Italian Literary Culture.
-The point of the title Beatrix loquax is that this female figure is loquacious, in defiance of her lyric origins.
+For more on the literary codes and traditions that flow into the figure of Beatrice, see my “Notes toward a Gendered History of Italian Literature, with a Discussion of Dante’s Beatrix Loquax”, the last chapter in Dante and the Origins of Italian Literary Culture.
+The point of my label Beatrix loquax, which I originally coined in The Undivine Comedy (see p.
+303, note 36), is that this female figure is authoritatively loquacious, in defiance of her lyric origins.

 Alcun tempo il sostenni col mio volto: mostrando li occhi giovanetti a lui, meco il menava in dritta parte vòlto.
 Sì tosto come in su la soglia fui di mia seconda etade e mutai vita, questi si tolse a me, e diessi altrui.
 Quando di carne a spirto era salita e bellezza e virtù cresciuta m’era, fu’ io a lui men cara e men gradita; e volse i passi suoi per via non vera, imagini di ben seguendo false, che nulla promession rendono intera.
 (Purg.
 30.121-32)